yoosamui/GarminLidarliteV4/README.md

 ### temperature
 This example shows how to read the temerature from LIDAR-Lite v4 LED sensor.

+### lowpower
+This example shows how to take single distance measurements with a LIDAR-Lite v4 LED using only the I2C port in a lower power state.

 ### version
-This example shows how to read the temerature from LIDAR-Lite v4 LED sensor.
+This example prints the version of the LIDAR-Lite v4 LED sensor.

 ## Version History